jbranchaud/til/postgres/escaping-a-quote-in-a-string.md

 # Escaping A Quote In A String

 In PostgreSQL, string (`varchar` and `text`) literals are declared with single quotes (`'`).
-That means that any string containing a single quote as part of the content of the string will need some escaping.
+That means that any string containing a single quote will need some escaping.
 The way to escape a single quote is with another single quote.

 ```sql
 > select 'what''s up!';